John Barbata: The Turtles (1966–1969)

 In spring 1966, The Turtles were looking for a new drummer and Gene Clark of the Byrds recommended Barbata.
 After an audition with Howard Kaylan, Mark Volman, and Al Nichol, Barbata had the gig.
-The first song Barbata recorded with the Turtles was "Happy Together" and on March 25, 1967, "Happy Together" went to No. 1 on the charts and stayed there for three weeks.
+The first song Barbata recorded with the Turtles was "Outside Chance" in July 1966.
+Barbata played on the Turtles' biggest US hit "Happy Together" which, on March 25, 1967, went to No. 1 on the charts and stayed there for three weeks.
 One of his trademarks was to incorporate stick twirling into his performances, a technique also used by Dino Danelli of The Rascals and Carmine Appice of Vanilla Fudge.

 The Turtles were invited to play on the Ed Sullivan Show (May 14, 1967), The Smothers Brothers Comedy Hour, Hollywood Palace, American Bandstand, Where the Action Is, and The Johnny Carson Show.
 The group went on to have many other hits with Barbata, including "She'd Rather Be with Me", "You Showed Me", "She's My Girl", and "Elenore".
 Barbata also appeared on The Dating Game show.

-Crosby, Stills, Nash & Young (1970-1972)
+Crosby, Stills, Nash & Young (1970–1972)

 In 1970, Barbata was invited to join CSNY after Neil Young fired their previous drummer, Dallas Taylor.
 They soon after recorded the live album 4 Way Street, which went to #1 on the Billboard 200.
 Included on the album was the protest song "Ohio", about the Kent State shootings.
 Barbata continued to play on eight albums with CSNY and the individual members of the quartet, including Graham Nash's Songs for Beginners and Wild Tales, Graham Nash and David Crosby's Graham Nash David Crosby, Stephen Stills' Stephen Stills album, and filling in for Kenny Buttrey with The Stray Gators on Neil Young's live album Time Fades Away.

 While Barbata was drumming with CSNY, David Geffen tried to persuade him to join The Eagles.
 Barbata declined as he was already in one of the biggest musical groups at the time.